TrAsKiN/my-wow-hub/README.md

 ### It's done!

 ## Contribute
-Need help contribute to the development of the application?
+You need help to contribute on the development of the application?
 Contact me on [Twitter](https://twitter.com/notTrAsKiN).

 ## License
 This project is under **MIT license**.